Pinning control of chimera states in systems with higher-order interactions: Numerical results

 In Fig. \ref{fig:scaling_add}, we show the results obtained with such control scheme on $d$-hyperrings with $d=3,4,5,6$, i.e., $4$-, $5$-, $6$- and $7$-body interactions, where we have fixed the number of hyperedges.
 Indeed, we can observe that we obtain a chimera state by inducing a large region of incoherence (more than half of the nodes) with a control that involves only a small fraction of the nodes.
-Moreover, the pinned nodes $N_p$ are kept constant for every structure, meaning that $N_p$ does not scale with the number of nodes, but rather with the number of hyperedges, which allows to control large structures with only a handful of nodes.
+Moreover, the pinned nodes {$\mathcal{I}_p = \{1, \ldots, N_p\}$} are kept constant for every structure, meaning that $N_p$ does not scale with the number of nodes, but rather with the number of hyperedges, which allows to control large structures with only a handful of nodes.
 The pinned nodes are $\simeq 8.8\%$ of the total nodes for the $3$-hyperring (panels a) and b)), $\simeq 6.6\%$ of the total nodes for the $4$-hyperring (panels c) and d)), $\simeq 5.3\%$ of the total nodes in the $5$-hyperring (panels e) and f)) and $\simeq 4.4\%$ of the total nodes in the $6$-hyperring (panels g) and h)).
-In the latter case, our pinning scheme does not work as well as for the other structures and the coupling strength need to be significantly increased in order to observe a chimera state.
+In the latter case, our pinning scheme does not work as well as for the other structures and the coupling strength {needs} to be significantly increased in order to observe a chimera state.
 However, we can observe from Fig. \ref{fig:scaling_add}h) that the chimera is not anymore stable and the front of incoherence enlarges.
 Let us stress that stable chimera states can be easily obtained also in $6$-hyperrings by reducing the distance between the controlled nodes, as in the previous section, instead of the pinning scheme of Fig. \ref{fig:pinning_scheme}.

-Let us note that the parameters $\lambda_{i_p}$ need to be all positive or all negative in order for this pinning scheme to yield persistent chimera states.
-When such random inputs are drawn in a symmetric interval with respect to the $0$, e.g., $[-2,2]$ as in Fig. \ref{fig:additive}, a chimera states forms but vanishes at about $400$ time units.
-On the other hand, when the control inputs have the same sign, e.g., $[0,2]$ as in Fig. \ref{fig:scaling_add}, the chimera is persistent until about $4000$ time units, i.e., $10$ times longer.
+Let us note that{, for the pinning scheme of Fig. \ref{fig:pinning_scheme},} the parameters $\lambda_{i_p}$ need to be all positive or all negative in order for this pinning scheme to yield persistent chimera states.
+When such random inputs are drawn in a symmetric interval with respect to the $0$, e.g., $[-2,2]$ as in Fig. \ref{fig:additive}, a chimera states forms but {turns into a weak chimera-like state} at about $400$ time units.
+On the other hand, when the control inputs have the same sign, e.g., $[0,2]$ as in Fig. \ref{fig:scaling_add}, the chimera is persistent until about $4000$ time units, i.e., $10$ times longer{, before turning into a weak chimera-like state}.